OPINION | THE GREAT SYNAGOGUE SAGA | TEXTBOOK CASE OF RESTITUTION GONE AWRY | STOLEN ELECTION SAGA | THE LJC | THE AJC | THE GWF | USCPAHA

 *

-The two ethical solutions here are both rooted in the understanding that the past, present and future of religious Vilna Jewish culture are here paramount.
-(Art, secular Yiddish culture, the current “official” Jewish community and Good Will Foundation quango and gourmet food delicacies all deserve their spots in town, but this ain’t it.)
-The splendid archaeological discoveries are themselves worthy of becoming the permanent public treasure here.
+There are two ethical solutions here, both rooted in the understanding that the past, present and future of religious Vilna Jewish culture are here paramount.
+Art, secular Yiddish culture, the current “official” Jewish community and Good Will Foundation quango and gourmet food delicacies all deserve their spots in town, but this ain’t it.
+The splendid archaeological recoveries are themselves worthy of remaining at the heart of, or even becoming, the permanent public treasure here.

 The original bimah and other components that were once on the main floor are now well below ground level.
-They could be on permanent display protected by glass, with a designated footpath maximizing the profound spiritual experience of these recovered treasures, so long buried under the unsightly former Soviet kindergarten.
-Then, next door to the Great Synagogue (not on top of it!), one of the old small kloyzn in the adjacent courtyard can be reconstructed for the use of the many thousands of pilgrims who would be coming to pray at the site (and add to Lithuania’s successful tourism).
+They could be on permanent display protected by safety glass, with a designated footpath maximizing the profound spiritual experience of these recovered treasures, so long buried under the unsightly former Soviet kindergarten.
+Then, next door to the Great Synagogue (not on top of it!), one of the old small kloyzn in the adjacent courtyard can be reconstructed for the use of the many thousands of pilgrims who would be coming each year to pray at the site (and add to Lithuania’s successful tourism).
+If that is too much for now, a temporary modern structure nearby could house prayerbooks and the other needs of pilgrims coming to pray at precisely such sacred sites in Eastern Europe.

-Either way, the attraction of davening (praying) where the Gaon of Vilna prayed would become for world Orthodox Jewry a major stop on pilgrimages to Eastern Europe.
+To return to either of the intellectually honest solutions, the attraction of davening (praying) where for centuries the famed rabbinic authors of Lithuania (whose works are studied every day around the world) prayed their prayers and drew inspiration would become for world Orthodox Jewry a major stop on pilgrimages to Eastern Europe.
+Where the Gaon of Vilna prayed on major occasions.
 There are now between 25o,000 and 400,000 Orthodox Jews coming on pilgrimage journeys each year.
 Lithuania has the smallest share in this growing sector despite its glorious rabbinic past.
 Hasidim may not come just to Lithuania, the historic bastion of non-Hasidic Misnagdism, but they would love to add Vilna and Lithuania to their itineraries focused at present on Ukraine, Poland, Hungary, Romania, and Slovakia.
+Their current series of educational books on great sages regularly include the Gaon of Vilna.
+Of course the powers that be need to ensure that kosher food and other religious facilities are readily available with a choice of venues, just as in Poland, Ukraine and the other countries that are home to sacred Jewish places that attract a multitude of Jewish pilgrims each year.
+Why would Lithuania want to permanently enrage the bona fide worldwide successors to the specifically Litvish stream of religious Jewish life when it could have thousands of admirers coming every year?

 ◊20